allusive-dev/compfy/README.md

 ## What Is This?
 This is a fork of picom-pijulius which is avaliable on the AUR.
 This repository/package aims to improve upon and maintain this version of picom.

+Currently this revised package has had its code cleaned up and manpages updated to be functional.

 ## Guides

 [Wiki](https://github.com/allusive-dev/picom-allusive/wiki)